-Solace Hospice Circle of care Compassionate and Competent Care, provided by our hospice professionals and trained volunteers/staff working together as a team 24 hours per day, 7 days per week, to asses and meet your need and your loved ones unique needs as the end of life draws near.
+Solace Hospice Circle of Care Compassionate and Competent Care, provided by our hospice professionals and trained volunteers/staff working together as a team 24 hours per day, 7 days per week, to assess and meet your need and your loved ones unique needs as the end of life draws near.

 Home is where your loved one lives

 No matter where your loved one lives, members of our staff can come to the bedside.
 At an assisted living or nursing home facility.
 At your relative’s house or apartment.

 A nurse will visit periodically to check on your loved one’s condition.
 The nurse can answer questions.
 He or she can recommend changes in medication.
 As your case manager, the nurse can also order equipment or supplies.